The Île-de-France Collection

 Terror Rendered Permanent

 Louis XIV understood what he was staging.
-Visitors to Versailles would walk past this fountain on their way to seek royal favor.
-They would see Latona's appeal to heaven.
+Courtiers descending from the palace terraces into these gardens would see Latona's appeal to heaven.
 They would see the peasants mid-transformation.
 And they would understand the message with perfect clarity: defiance of divine authority—whether celestial or royal—results in permanent degradation.

 The Performance of Power